 Grave Tales: Great Ocean Road Country – Geelong to Port Fairy visits established cemeteries and burial places off-the-beaten-track that lie between Geelong and Port Fairy.
 Meet the ladies of the lighthouse who led an isolated life; the unionist shot in an affray; the stage actor whose career ended too soon; the men who sighted the fabled Mahogany Ship; the two survivors of a shipwreck that everyone wanted to see married, but it wasn’t to be; the inventor of the Ute and what inspired his unusual design; and the lady who rests in a ‘donated’ isolated beach grave.

-Grave Tales: Sydney visits cemeteries around this vibrant city to find some exceptional characters, victims, forgotten stars and heroes – actress Maggie Oliver who died a premature death; the inspiration for Charles Dickens’s Miss Havisham; crusader for the ‘little’ people Juanita Nielsen; Australian legend Ben Lexcen who had such humble beginnings and Mr Eternity, Arthur Stace, to name a few.
-Out April 2018.
+Grave Tales: Sydney visits cemeteries around this vibrant city to find some exceptional characters, victims, forgotten stars and heroes – the vicitims of Australia’s own ‘Titanic’ disaster – the Dunbar; the mysterious shark arm murder that remains unsolved; actress Maggie Oliver who died a premature death; the inspiration for Charles Dickens’s Miss Havisham; crusader for the ‘little’ people Juanita Nielsen; Australian legend Ben Lexcen who had such humble beginnings and Mr Eternity, Arthur Stace, to name a few.

 Grave Tales: Bruce Highway, produced with the support of the Queensland Government through Arts Queensland, will venture into beautiful North Queensland to meet some amazing Australian including two nurses—Cecelia and Rose Wiles—in Maryborough in 1905 who gave their lives to save a town from an outbreak of pneumonic plague; Jose, the migrant who created his dream—Paronella Park—and shared it with generations; Mary Watson and her child who drifted at sea for eight days in a water tank; and we’ll tell you how gold fever changed life into the north; to name but a few stories.
 Out October 2018.